 Hurstwood Horses – Eventing

-2019 We are all very excited to be looking forward to the upcoming season!
+2019 We are all very excited to have Cindy out competing this season.

 Liane and Cindy our newest horse bought at the Monart Sales in Ireland November 2016 as a 3 year old has been getting fit over the winter and has been out to training shows in readiness to start her BE Eventing career.
-We hope to be at our first event at the beginning of March 2019 so not long now!
+We have had a few outings this season so far to see our progress see Cindy’s individual page.

 Hurstwood Horses – Showjumping 2019